genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-samples-spreadsheet.md

-# Import Data in ODM
+# Import Data to ODM

 This guide provides a detailed overview of how to import data into the Open Data Manager (ODM).